AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 1. Select **Save & Close** to confirm the changes.

-## Edit an existing base configuration
+## Edit an existing configuration template

-To modify a base configuration and export it for use:
+To modify a configuration template and export it for use:

 1. In the left pane, select **Data Collection** > **Software Management**.

-1. Verify that the **Edge Systems/Base Configurations** selector is set to **Base Configurations**.
+1. Verify that the **Edge Systems/Configuration Templates** selector is set to **Configuration Templates**.

-1. Find and select the base configuration to modify.
+1. Find and select the configuration template to modify.

-1. (Optional) To search for specific base configurations, select the **Search for Base Configurations** search bar.
+1. (Optional) To search for specific configuration templates, select the **Search for Configuration Templates** search bar.
 The search function provides examples for filtering by criteria such as device name and version.
 For more information, read [Search in AVEVA Data Hub](xref:Search).

 1. In the right pane, select the edit icon ![Edit](../../../_icons/default/pencil.svg).

-1. Modify the base configuration name, **Type**, and **Version** as needed.
+1. Modify the configuration template name, **Type**, and **Version** as needed.

 1. (Optional)  In the **Section Select** dropdown list, select the section of the configuration to modify.
 The default option of `JSON Configuration` shows the entire configuration.